Mosamorphing/WTF-React/06_States/readme.md

 # Exercise

 Initiate a state as an empty string, then go ahead to update the state value by setting it to your name.
 Simple right?
-Now go ahead and get your hands dirty.
+Do the same for an object and an array and see how easy it is.
+Go ahead and get your hands dirty.

 ```